Aansh2/sdn_intelligence/README.md

 to provide any seed.
 In case you provide them, the first one will be used for the first simulation, the second one for the second simulation, etc.
 - MainSwitches: number of switches in the core network
-- MainHosts: number of hosts directly connected to the core network
 - Datacenters: number of datacenters in the core network network.
 "No" otherwise.
 - MinutesRunning: amount of time (in minutes) you want each simulation running